KeibiSoft/KeibiDrop/privacy.md

 ## 4. No Centralized Logging (Client)

-The client itself does not connect to or report back to KeibiSoft.
-We don’t want your data, and we don’t want to be responsible for it.
+The client itself does not send logging nor file data to KeibiSoft.
+We don’t want to be responsible for it.

 ---